FreemoX/Nextstall/README.md

 *NOTE: Nextstall need sudo permissions in order to perform changes in system folders such as /var/www and in the database.
 Remember that you can review the script code yourself if you feel uneasy about giving Nextstall sudo permissions.
 The script file can be found here -> https://github.com/FreemoX/Nextstall/blob/main/Nextstall.sh*
 > sudo ./Nextstall.sh
  3. **Follow on-screen instructions**

+# Roadmap
+ 1. Ensure Nextstall can complete a full Nextcloud install
+ 2. Make Nextstall user-friendly enough for anyone to use it
+ 3. Implement multi-language capabilities in Nextstall
+ 4. Optimalize the code